KOIT: History

 On January 18, 2007, Bonneville announced a station swap with Entercom, with KOIT and Bonneville's other San Francisco area FM radio holdings going to Entercom in return for three of Entercom's stations in Seattle, Washington and Entercom's entire radio cluster in Cincinnati, Ohio.
 This trade marked Entercom's re-entry into the country's fourth largest radio market.
 Entercom officially took over KOIT-FM via a local marketing agreement on February 26, 2007, and Entercom and Bonneville officially closed on the deal on March 14, 2008, with KOIT and the other San Francisco FM stations formerly owned by Bonneville becoming owned by Entercom outright.
 KOIT's AM sister station was concurrently sold to Immaculate Heart Radio, and became KSFB in December 2007; however, KOIT-FM did not drop the "-FM" suffix until September 2010.

 On February 2, 2017, CBS Radio announced that it would merge with Entercom.
 To comply with FCC ownership limits, it was announced that KOIT, along with sister stations KBLX and KUFX, CBS-owned KMVQ, and a cluster in Sacramento, would be divested.
 Under a local marketing agreement with the Entercom Divestiture Trust, Bonneville once again assumed operations of the station following the completion of the merger on November 17.
 On August 3, 2018, Bonneville announced that it would acquire all of the divested Entercom stations it had been operating for $141 million; the sale was completed on September 21, 2018.

 In 2020, Bonneville's San Francisco stations moved their studios from the SoMa district in San Francisco into a newly built studio along Junipero Serra Boulevard in Daly City.

-On October 7, 2025, Connoisseur Media announced its intent to acquire Bonneville's San Francisco cluster for an undisclosed amount.
+On October 7, 2025, Connoisseur Media announced its intent to acquire Bonneville's San Francisco/San Jose cluster for $10 million.
+The sale closed on May 15, 2026.